digicatapult/sqnc-node/Upgrade.md

 # Upgrading Substrate Dependencies

-This guide will hopefull help in the future when it comes to upgrading Substrate.
+This guide will hopefully help upgrade Substrate in the future.

-This is a guide based o updating from `0.9.25` to `0.9.30` and the issues it caused can be seen [here](https://github.com/digicatapult/dscp-node/pull/91/files)
+This is a guide based on updating from `0.9.25` to `0.9.30` and the issues it caused can be seen [here](https://github.com/digicatapult/dscp-node/pull/91/files)

 # First Thing

 You will need to run `rustup` which is [documented here](https://github.com/digicatapult/dscp-node/blob/main/README.md).

+# Build the Node

 Then build the Node: